 We strongly encourage flexible working for all of our employees and offer a range of options on this.
 This can be particularly useful for employees who have caring responsibilities.

 Childcare Vouchers

 The Council offers childcare vouchers to all employees, which helps to encourage parents with young children back to work.
-At the end of December 2014 we had 138 employees participating in the Scheme.
+At the end of December 2015 we had 148 employees participating in the Scheme.

-- Apprenticeships and work placements The Council directly employed 59 apprentices and accommodated 96 people on work experience in the period from January to December 2014, including a small number of volunteering and internships.
-(See Section 5.3). - Health & Wellbeing Programme The council continues to proactively roll out its Health & Wellbeing programme, promoting and enabling healthy living within the council and within the City.
+Apprenticeships and work placements

+The Council directly employed 39 apprentices and accommodated 86 people on work experience in the period from January to December

+2015 including a small number of volunteering and internships.
+(See Section 5.3).

+Health & Wellbeing Programme

+The council continues to proactively roll out its Health & Wellbeing programme, promoting and enabling healthy living within the council and within the City.
 The Council has very recently been awarded the North East Health at Work Award.
+This regional award recognises employers who assist their employees in improving their health and wellbeing.

+We have been successful for the second year at Continuing Excellence (highest level) of the North East Better Health at Work Award The Employee Wellness Programme has had over 3,700 attendances by employees at sessions at work SCC locations across the City There are a number of free activity sessions available across the City; details can be obtained from the Employee Wellness Programme

-This regional award recognises employers who assist their employees in improving their health and wellbeing. - Our employees have provided us with some up to date equality information.
-We have had a big drive in the last year to encourage employees in the council to provide us with their equality information.
-This helps us to monitor the equality profile of our employees, and helps us see whether we are achieving our commitment to ensuring equality of opportunity for all staff.
+• It is important that we collect employees 'equality information as it helps us to monitor the equality profile of our employees.
+Analysis of the information also helps us see whether we are achieving our commitment to ensuring equality of opportunity for all staff.
 Doing this helps us to better understand our employees, ensure they are supported, and create a better workplace.
-In addition collecting, monitoring and reporting the information is in line with the Council's Equality Scheme and equality objectives, as part of the Public Sector Equality Duty. - Listening to our employees
+Information collected is confidential and stored securely.
+It would never be used in a way that could identify individuals.
+Collecting, monitoring and reporting the information is in line with the Council's Equality Scheme and it helps us to meet our obligation under the Public Sector Equality Duty.

+Listening to our employees

-Our Employee Equality Network was re-launched last year.
-Work is on-going to develop the role of the group, build membership and enable employees to participate more effectively.
-Participation is being actively encouraged via targeted communications.
+Our Employee Equality Network was re-launched in 2014.
+Work is ongoing to develop the role of the group, build membership and enable employees to participate more effectively.
+Some of our members are undergoing training to enable them to be a contact for other employees with equality concerns.

 The council will of course take any equality concerns seriously and address these through the appropriate channels.
 We would usually become aware of these through direct approaches from employees or trade union representatives, through our joint consultation arrangements and groups, or through practical implementation of our relevant policies.